top of page

 The conditions shown in the figure can be expressed as the following equations.

-In addition, θ0 and θ1 are assumed to be minute amounts.
+i and θi+1 are assumed to be minute amounts.

-Also, θi and θi+1 are assumed to be minute amounts.
+0 and θ1 are assumed to be small quantities.

-In this case, (2)-③ can be rearranged as follows:
+In this case, rearranging (2)-③ gives the first term of the recurrence formula as follows:

 Therefore, by inputting values for the settings of each surface and performing calculations (2)-② and (2)-④ in order from the 0th surface to the nth surface (image surface), ray tracing can be performed.